jyutzler/Bridge-Systems/system.md

 It also denies denies four spades after a 1♥ opening.

-It is 100% forcing so responder must be prepared for a three-card response or a rebid with only five cards.
+It is 100% forcing by an unpassed hand so responder must be prepared for a three-card response or a rebid with only five cards.

 ### Raises
 #### Basic Raises